VIDEO: Elderly Man Who Fell Into River Rescued By Forney Crews, Good Samaritan

-FORNEY, Texas (CBSDFW.COM) – Body camera footage has been released of a rescue in Forney that involved an elderly man who fell into a river and was swept away.
+FORNEY, Texas (CBSDFW.COM) – Body camera footage was released of a rescue in Forney that involved an elderly man who fell into a river and was swept away.

-Police said they responded to an area near Highway 80 and the Trinity River Bridges Saturday afternoon after receiving a 911 call from a man who said he was in the water.
-He told police he was hanging on to a root system.READ MORE: North Texas Man Accused Of Spraying Chemicals On Officers During US Capitol Riot
+Police said they responded to an area near Highway 80 and the Trinity River bridge Saturday afternoon after receiving a 911 call from a man who said he was in the water.
+He told police he was hanging on to a root system.READ MORE: Downtown Dallas Skyline Lit Up In Honor Of COVID-19 Victims, Survivors

 An officer, Laramie Kennedy, and a private citizen, Daniel Washburn, were able to find the man.
-Washburn went into the water to help until more personnel arrived, according to police.READ MORE: Man Found Dead In Parking Lot Of Dallas Apartment Complex
+Washburn went into the water to help until more personnel arrived, according to police.READ MORE: Buyers Taking Big Risks To Win In DFW Housing Market

 Crews were able to get a life jacket onto the elderly man and used a rescue rope to pull him onto land.

 Police said the victim was in an accident and his truck had flooded.
-As he tried to get out of his truck, he fell into the river, according to police.MORE NEWS: Justice Department To Appeal Texas Judge's Order On Eviction Moratorium
+As he tried to get out of his truck, he fell into the river, according to police.MORE NEWS: COVID-19 Hospitalizations, Infections Trending Down In North Texas

 “The Forney Police Department would like to commend Officer Kennedy, Mr. Washburn and our partners with the Forney Fire Department, Kaufman County Sheriff’s Office, Kaufman County Pct 2 Constables Office, and CareFlite EMS for their efforts in saving this man’s life,” Forney police said in a statement.